-When using a Windows Image Backup, restoring a domain controller requires additional steps to those stated in the ESE user manual, and must be run from a different mode within Windows.
+When using a Windows Image Backup, the restore of a domain controller must be run from a different mode within Windows, and requires additional steps.

 1) Install Windows 2008 on your recovery machine.

-3) Reconnect to your backup account using the backup client.
+3) Reconnect to your backup account using the Agent.